 Second, these standalone components are a useful abstraction over the technical details and complexity of ML approaches.
-The domain expert does not have to become familiar with the ML libraries or in some cases even a Manuscript submitted to ACM programming language to orchestrate the workflow.
+The domain expert does not have to become familiar with the ML libraries or in some cases even a programming language to orchestrate the workflow.
 Again, this is in concordance with the principles of domain-specific engineering where the domain expert should focus on manipulating concepts within their domain.